bio-ontology-research-group/DeepSVP/README.md

 ```

 ## Running the prediction model
+1. Download all the files in [data]() and place them into data folder.
-1. Download the required database AnnoSV, then run `bash annotation/download.sh` and place the annotated file into data folder.
+2. Download the required database AnnoSV, then run `bash annotation.sh -i input.vcf -o annotated_file.tsv` and place the annotated VCF file into data folder.
 2. Run the command `phenocnv --help` to display help and parameters:
 ```
 Usage: phenocnv [OPTIONS]